 Avoid tooth loss

-As decay works its way through your mouth, or as untreated periodontal disease further destroys the attachments between your gums and teeth, the integrity of affected tooth structure becomes vulnerable.
-Dental crowns, preceded by root canal therapy, may be the only way to “save” teeth that are badly decayed, infected, or otherwise damaged.
+As decay works its way through your mouth, or as untreated, periodontal disease further destroys the attachments between your gums and teeth, the integrity of the affected tooth structure becomes vulnerable.
+A dental crown serves as an excellent restoration choice once required treatment has been performed on the tooth to remove infection and decay.
+In fact, this may be the only way to “save” teeth that are badly decayed, infected, or otherwise damaged.

 Extractions should always be the “last resort.”
 Missing teeth promote destructive bone loss.
 Bone resorption, as the process is called, can make it difficult to eat the foods that you need for good nutrition.
 Additionally, your self-confidence can take a big hit.
 Resorption affects how you pronounce words, and your facial appearance.
 Overlying skin and muscle depend on the underlying bone structure for support.
 When bone height and density are lost, these tissues tend to sag, which can result in a prematurely aged appearance.